The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

 The Eastern Copperhead, also known as the Southern copperhead, thrives only in a tiny region surrounding the panhandle of Florida.

-Thus it is highly improbable that you will come into contact with one.
-You can find it only in the far northwest of the state, between the Apalachicola River (which is just west of Tallahassee) and Pensacola.
+Thus, it is highly improbable that you will come into contact with one of them.
+You can find it only in the state’s far northwest, between the Apalachicola River (just west of Tallahassee) and Pensacola.

 These snakes range in length from three to four feet and have a tan coloration with dark brown hourglass markings that allow them to mix well with dry leaves.